jdepoix/WBS-Project-timetracker-backend/README.md

 ### Setup Django Environment

 Make a copy of `conf.template.json` and rename it to `conf.json`.
 Now fill in the settings, needed for your environment.
+The given MySQL user should have root privileges.

 To setup the project run the setup script.
 You can find the setup script in the `setup` folder.
-This will create a virtualenv, install all python requirements, run the django migrations and collect the static assets.
+This will create a virtualenv, install all python requirements, run the legacy and django migrations and collect the static assets.

 > `sudo ./setup/prod`